metacpan/metacpan-cpan-extracted/distros/R/RxPerl/README.md

 - [Ryu](https://metacpan.org/pod/Ryu)

-# NOTIFICATIONS FOR NEW VERSIONS
+# NOTIFICATIONS FOR NEW RELEASES

 You can start receiving emails for new releases of this module, at [https://perlmodules.net](https://perlmodules.net).